In This Article

 - Before wax cools, firmly press down a strip to the wax and smooth it with your hand in the direction of hair growth.

-To remove excess wax on skin, use a body oil.
+To remove excess wax on skin, use body oil.
 Do not try to remove wax with hot water.
-If you are really not into cleaning up wax stuck to skin, try a sugaring kit instead.
+If you are really not into cleaning up wax stuck to the skin, try a sugaring kit instead.
 It washes off much easier than wax.

 While results are dictated by many factors—including your hair growth pattern and how closely you follow proper aftercare tips—you can generally expect your smooth skin to last about a month.
 "You might have some slight growth at three weeks depending on your body and if the hair was properly removed, but four weeks is normally the case," says Shipley.